lblod/ember-rdfa-editor-lblod-plugins/docs/plugins/article-structure.md

 ### Deprecated configuration options

+> [!WARNING]
-Previously configuration was done through specifying structure specs.
+> Previously configuration was done through specifying structure specs.
-This section refers to that and should not be used for new projects.
+> This section refers to that and should not be used for new projects.

 Both widgets require an `options` property which allows you to configure which type of structures are supported, which is a list of `StructureSpec` objects.